I'm the Evil Lord of an Intergalactic Empire!: Manga

 A manga adaptation illustrated by Kai Nadashima began serialization on Overlap's Comic Gardo manga website on May 29, 2021.
-The adaptation's chapters have been collected into nine volumes as of October 2025.
+The adaptation's chapters have been collected into ten volumes as of April 2026.
 The manga adaptation is also licensed in North America by Seven Seas Entertainment.

 For its spin-off I'm the Heroic Knight of an Intergalactic Empire!, a manga adaptation illustrated Jū Ishiguchi also began serialization on Comic Gardo on July 21, 2023.
 The first tankōbon volume was published on December 25, 2023.
 The spin-off manga is also licensed in North America by Seven Seas Entertainment.